jtanx/fontforge/doc/sphinx/scripting/python/fontforge.rst

 .. method:: font.createChar(uni[, name])

    Create (and return) a character at the specified unicode codepoint in this font and optionally name it.
-If you wish to create an glyph with no unicode codepoint set the first argument to -1 and specify a name.
-If there is already a character there, return it
+If you wish to create a glyph with no unicode codepoint, set the first argument to -1 and specify a name.

-   ..
-      (it will not be renamed) - this seems to be wrong.
+   If there is already a character at that (positive) codepoint then it is returned.
+If the optional name parameter is included and differs from its current name then the character is also renamed.

 .. method:: font.createInterpolatedGlyph(glyph1, glyph2, amount)